Successful completion of this course will provide credits for the Diploma of Early Childhood Education & Care

 The course suits people seeking employment in the Early Childhood Education and Care sector or workers who are required to gain a nationally recognised qualification.

-This qualification is usually delivered in the classroom, however classes will be delivered remotely via Zoom until face to face classes can be undertaken.
-In addition to all remote and classroom training 140 hours of placement in a childcare environment is required.
-Our qualified trainer will visit you on-site at your placement to observe and assess this course.
-NOTE: This course will be initially delivered via online Zoom classes until restrictions ease and face to face classes can commence.
-Students will be required to access Zoom via the internet.
-Support can be provided to students where this may not be possible.
+This course is delivered in the classroom.
+In addition to classroom training 140 hours of placement in a childcare environment is required.
+Our qualified trainer will visit you on-site at your placement to observe and assess the course.

 Contact the office today to express your interest.
 People with disabilities are encouraged to apply